AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_firewall_policy.md

 * `action`- (Required) Valid values: "allow", "deny" and "force-drop" (in stateful firewall rule to allow immediate packet dropping on established sessions).
 * `log_enabled`- (Optional) Valid values: true, false.
 Default value: false.
 * `description`- (Optional) Description of the policy.
 Example: "This is policy no.1".
+* `position`- (Optional) Position in the policy list, where the firewall policy will be inserted to.
+Valid values: any positive integer.
+Example: 2.
+If it is larger than the size of policy list, the policy will be inserted to the end.

 ## Import